Masala Rice Recipe

 What else can be added to the masala rice recipe?

-You can add ingredients like cooked chickpeas, paneer, tofu, or tempeh.
-You can also add sauteed shrimp, chicken, scrambled eggs, etc to this recipe.
+You can add 1 cup of cooked chickpeas, paneer, tofu, or tempeh to the recipe along with the rice.
+You can also add sauteed shrimp, chicken, or scrambled eggs.

 Can I adjust the spice level in masala chawal?

 Yes, you can adjust the spice level in this recipe according to your preference.
-Reduce or omit the chili powder entirely if you prefer a milder flavor, or add some fresh green chilies for a spicier taste.
+Reduce or omit the chili powder entirely if you prefer a milder flavor, or add some fresh green chilies along with veggies for a spicier taste.

 Can I make masala rice in an Instant Pot or a stovetop pressure cooker?

 Yes.
-For the Instant Pot: sauté through step 6 in SAUTE mode, then add the drained rice and 1¾ cups of water, then pressure cook on HIGH for 6 minutes.
+For the Instant Pot: sauté through step 6 in SAUTE mode, then add the drained rice and 1 cup of water, then pressure cook on HIGH for 6 minutes.
 Let the pressure release naturally for 10 minutes, then manually release the rest.

 For a stovetop pressure cooker, cook for 2 whistles on high, then let the pressure release naturally.
 Keep the water quantity the same as in the pot method.